fawnium/autolang/README.md

 Example use cases of all the main *autolang* features are provided in the corresponding files in the `examples/` folder.
 Please refer to these if you are unsure how to use the features.

+In general, automata are created using a specially-formatted dictionary which represents their transition function.
+They also require additional metadata, such as the start and accept states, which varies slightly by model.
+Making automaton creation easier is a planned feature.

 ### Creating a DFA

 A DFA is created using this constructor: